LeoHolguin/configure-ad/README.md

 </p>
 <p>
-On the top right we are seeing a flag with a explanation point, click on it and to finalize installing active direcotry and turn the server into a domain controller.
-We are going to add a new forest with a the root name being mydomain.com and click intall when we are finish.
-Once its done install the computer is going to restart.
+On the top right we are seeing a flag with an exclamation point, click on it to finalize installing our active directory and turn the server into a domain controller.
+We are going to add a new forest with the root name mydomain.com and click install when we are finished.
+Once it's done install the computer is going to restart.
 </p>
 <br />
 <p>